 I have been saying for some time now that in order to advance the the cause of Female Supremacy we need to show more women the benefits of a Female Led lifestyle.
 If more women arrive at this decision for themselves (rather than being, perhaps unwillingly, introduced to it by their husband or boyfriend) then I think we are more likely to achieve some sort of momentum towards the change we want to see.

-I have often said that we need some sort of sympathetic coverage in mainstream Ladies' magazines such as Cosmo or Company but it hasn't yet (as far as I know) happened.
-I decided to write something myself as an example of the sort of thing I mean.
+example of the sort of thing I mean.
 Naturally this piece absolutely could not be used.
 Among its (undoubtedly many) faults there are two main ones that make it totally unsuitable; 1) It is a work of complete fiction; and 2) it is written by a man - me.
 For this to be a success it must, I suggest, be written by a real woman, from a woman's perspective, and it must be real.

 I throw it out here as a suggestion.
 Anyone got any contacts in the publishing industry?
 Any freelance journalists out there?